siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 - Run on an Android application

 It provides analytical operators, orchestrates data flows, calculates analytics, and detects patterns on event data from multiple disparate live data sources.
-This allows developers to build applications that sense, think, and act in real time.
+This allows developers to build applications that collect data, analyze it, and communicate the results in real time.

 This section illustrates the architecture of Siddhi and guides you through its key functionality.
 We hope this article helps developers to understand Siddhi and its the codebase better, and also contribute to improve Siddhi by reporting and fixing bugs.